Tilt-driven antiferroelectricity in PbZrO$_3$

 It is interesting to note that $G^*$ transitions to negative values for tilt amplitudes that are only slightly larger than our calculated $\phi_{y0}$.
 Such a critical behavior suggests that the antiferroelectric state of PZO may, in fact, originate from a \emph{triggered} IC transition [governed, at leading order in $\phi_y$, by $E_{\rm tr} = K \phi_y^2 (\partial P_y/\partial x)^2$], thus questioning the necessity of the rotopolar mechanism that we propose here.
-(Note that this same coupling term, $E_{\rm tr}$, was proposed recently as a driving force towards incommensuration in closely related materials \cite{Kniazeva21Arxiv}.)
-To rule out this possibility, we have performed constrained-DFT relaxations where the secondary tilt $\phi_x$ (and hence the rotopolar coupling) is suppressed by hand.
+(Note that this same coupling term, $E_{\rm tr}$, was proposed recently as a driving force towards incommensuration in closely related materials \cite{Kniazeva22}.)
+To confirm the role of the rotopolar mechanism in the $Pbam$ phase formation we have performed constrained-DFT relaxations where the secondary tilt $\phi_x$ (and hence the rotopolar coupling) is suppressed by hand.
 This can be done cleanly as the modulated $\phi_x$ distortion has a different symmetry compared to the other active modes in the system.
-The energy of the resulting $Pbam$-like structure is $-256$~meV/f.u., i.e., slightly higher than $Ima2$, meaning that there is no driving force towards incommensuration in the absence of the rotopolar coupling.
+The energy of the resulting AFE $Pbam$-like structure is $-256$~meV/f.u., i.e., slightly higher than $Ima2$, meaning that there is no driving force towards incommensuration in the absence of the rotopolar coupling, consistent with Fig.~\ref{Fig:IC-Continuous}(c).
 This result conclusively demonstrates the \emph{necessity} of the rotopolar coupling for stabilizing the AFE state in PZO, making it the prime candidate for the ``missing'' mechanism alluded to in Ref.~\citenum{Tagantsev13}.